jimeelicious/crclCalculator/README.md

 by 0.85 if female, and accounts for reduced geriatric muscle mass when serum creatinine is less than 1.0 and when the patient is older than 65 years old.

-The code works for MacOS and Linux, but I am finding a way to make it available on Windows, which will come sometime later.
+The code works for MacOS, Linux, and Windows 10 only.
+Windows 10 requires a separate installation of Ubuntu, whose instructions are provided below.
 This uses the Cockcroft-Gault Equation to estimate the renal function.

 ![(Program when ran](img/start.png)